Lab 11.1 – Clues in the Curve: Tracking CO₂ Through Time

 Interpretation Questions

-1. What temporal pattern is evident in this curve at long timescales (across years)?
-What do you think is driving this pattern?
+- What trend is evident in the Keeling curve at long timescales (across years)?
+What do you think is driving this trend?

 Biological Impacts on CO₂ in the Atmosphere